solus-css/solus-tachyons-sass/readme.md

 ## Sass

-Tachyons-sass-haru uses variables and mixins to construct Sass partials for each Tachyons module.
+Solas-Tachyons-SASS uses variables and mixins to construct Sass partials for each Tachyons module.

 ### Sass Variables

  Sass variable names are identical to their custom property counterpart, a pattern established by [tachons-sass](https://github.com/tachyons-css/tachyons-sass) from which this project is forked.
-See also [tachyons-custom](https://github.com/tachyons-haru/tachyons-custom) which offers a near identical suite of custom variables, with the notable exception of properties related to colors [ie skins](https://github.com/tachyons-haru/tachyons-custom/blob/master/src/_variables.css), where [tachyons-custom](https://github.com/tachyons-haru/tachyons-custom) has a greatly expanded color property set, diverging from the parent project.
+See also [tachyons-custom](https://github.com/solas-css/tachyons-custom) which offers a near identical suite of custom variables, with the notable exception of properties related to colors [ie skins](https://github.com/solas-css/tachyons-custom/blob/master/src/_variables.css), where [tachyons-custom](https://github.com/solas-css/tachyons-custom) has a greatly expanded color property set, diverging from the parent project.

 Sass global variables are defined in the file `_all_variables.scss`.